 Clogged Gutters: The purpose of rain gutters is to divert rain water away from your home.
 If they are clogged, the water will spill over which can result in a multitude of issues including: damp basements, destroyed landscaping, rotting wood (around windows) and icy sidewalks.
 Invest in clog-free gutters such as LeafGuard® and never experience this issue again.

 Exhaust Fans & Venting: Exhaust fans are designed to redirect moisture from your home’s interior to the outdoors.
 Be sure yours is in good working order or risk excessive moisture which can cause mold to grow, which will negatively affect your family’s health.
+Furthermore, if your bathroom exhaust fan is blowing into the attic instead of outside, the humidity could cause frost in your attic in the winter, which could thaw and cause significant damage.

 Roof: Any shingles that permit water to saturate your roof’s underlayment should be replaced.
 Areas where this is more likely to occur are attic vents and chimneys.
 Water that is visible through your ceiling may have already coated your attic floors and trusses which is why it’s so important to address any loose shingles as soon as you see them.
 Another preventative measure that can be taken is investing in quality flashing.
 Flashing is a slender metal bar found in roofing that acts as a water intrusion preventative in spaces where two different surfaces fit together.